P2PModels/ether-manager/README.md

 ## Restart contract

-From time to time, it might be required to "reset" the contact state (i.e., remove tasks, allocations, and users).
+From time to time, it might be required to "reset" the state of the contract (i.e., remove tasks, allocations, and users).
 To do, execute `npm run restart-contract`.
 After contract restarted, it might be needed to generate mock data, to do so run `npm run create-mock-data`.